amithr/Blockchain-Tutorial/README.md

 ![Voting Lifecycle](https://github.com/amithr/Blockchain-Tutorial/blob/main/Voting_Lifecycle.png)

-## Nodes
-The code that provides each node its functionality is based on a Python web framework called FastAPI.
-However, a piece of software called Uvicorn is the web server that actually executes and allows requests to be made to your FastAPI code from the internet.

-Therefore to start and stop our nodes, we will execute Uvicorn-based commands in the terminal.

-Nodes can only be manually stopped and started via the dashboard node's API.
-See the "API" section for more details.

 ## API :zap:
 To start and stop individual nodes and networks, the main point of access will be the API routes of the dashboard node.